Crescent School (Toronto): Facilities

 Field House – In 2002, Crescent opened the "Field House", a 30,000-square-foot space (the size of three average gymnasiums) used for tennis, basketball, indoor track and ball hockey.
 This replaced the three outdoor tennis courts that had been situated there before.

 Centre for Creative Learning – In 2004, the Centre for Creative Learning opened, featuring a professionally equipped, 350-seat theatre, meeting rooms and a reception area.

 Innes Field – In 2008, an artificial turf surface, called Innes Field, opened.
 It replaced the previous grass playing fields.

 Lau Family Wing – In 2011, Crescent opened the Lau Family Wing, an addition adjacent to the existing Centre for Creative Learning (CCL).
 The building was named in honour of Ming Wai Lau (Class of 1997), and the Joseph Lau Luen Hung Family Charitable Trust, the main benefactors.
 Most Middle School classes, as well as some Upper School classes, are held in the Lau Family Wing.

-Latifi Family Commons – In September 2014, the Latifi Family Commons, a $3 million (CDN) facility housing Crescent programs including University Counselling and Crescent Student Services, was opened.
+Latifi Family Commons – In September 2014, the Latifi Family Commons, a $3 million (CAD) facility housing Crescent programs including University Counselling and Crescent Student Services, was opened.
 It is named for Michael and Marilena Latifi, who are parents of Crescent School students.

 Libraries – The Margaret Donnelly Library, which opened in 2012, is used by boys in Grades 3 to 6.
 The Middle School/Upper School Library, which opened in 2014, is designed for older boys.